Skip to main content

 Test Management in Agile Teams

 In agile environments the classic test management responsibilities are distributed across several shoulders, since the Scrum model defines no explicit test manager role.
-Planning happens in sprint planning, monitoring is part of the daily standup, and retrospectives take the place of formal lessons-learned sessions.
+Planning happens in Sprint Planning, retrospectives take the place of formal lessons-learned sessions.
+The Daily Scrum deserves a clarification: it is a 15-minute event for the Developers, in which they inspect progress toward the Sprint Goal and adapt their plan for the next day.
+It is not a reporting slot for test metrics.
+Blocking test findings naturally become visible there, but the actual test monitoring runs alongside, through dashboards and the conversations within the team.
 It does not follow, however, that test management becomes redundant in agile projects.
 Only that its responsibilities are cut to a different shape.

 Anyone managing testing in agile teams therefore needs three abilities above all: coordinating without formal hierarchy, communicating across team silos, and making quality risks visible while they are still risks and not yet incidents.
-Tools such as Jira, Azure DevOps or Xray support the management of test cases and defects in iterative projects.
+Tools such as Azure DevOps or Jira combined with extensions such as Xray support the management of test cases and defects in iterative projects.
 But they do not replace thinking.
 They provide transparency that would otherwise be hard to sustain in fast iteration cycles.
 And it is precisely that transparency which turns tools into value.

 Common Pitfalls